wombleton/gitlaw-nz/acts/N/New Zealand Public Health and Disability Act 2000.md

     *   (b) produce any books, papers, documents, records, or things in the person's possession or control that are relevant to the subject of the inquiry.

-    (2) A witness is not required to attend and give evidence or produce any things in accordance with a summons issued under subsection (1) unless, at the time of the service of the summons or at some other reasonable time before the day on which the attendance of the witness would, apart from this subsection, be required, there is tendered or paid to the witness a sum in respect of the witness' allowances and travelling expenses in accordance with the scale prescribed for the time being by regulations made under the [Summary Proceedings Act 1957][282].
+    (2) A witness is not required to attend and give evidence or produce any things in accordance with a summons issued under subsection (1) unless, at the time of the service of the summons or at some other reasonable time before the day on which the attendance of the witness would, apart from this subsection, be required, there is tendered or paid to the witness a sum in respect of the witness' allowances and travelling expenses in accordance with the scale prescribed for the time being by regulations made under the [Criminal Procedure Act 2011][283].

     (3) The summons must be in writing and state the place and time at which the witness is required to attend.